manvinderjit/amazon-connect-implement/README.md

          - `subWord`= BARK;
          - `suffix`= null
    - Both of the `prefix` and `subWord` will be present in the wordset.
-   - So in this case, we do not conver the prefix to digits but use it as is, thereby having a vanity number of `xxx9932275`.
+   - So in this case, we do not convert the prefix to digits but use it as is, thereby having the vanity number `xxx WYE BARK`.

    #### Further Improvements